- 3:1 “Write this.

 This seems to suggest Jesus is fulfilling the prophecy in Isaiah 22:22 about a key of David that locks and unlocks doors.
 The description seems to work as a metaphor that says Jesus has the divine authority, predicted long ago, to tell the church what to do.

-This is the verse that some Christians say supports the theory that Jesus will come and take Christians away in the Rapture before he unleashes The Great Tribulation.
+This is the verse that some Christians say supports the theory that Jesus will come and take Christians away in what they call the Rapture.
+Some Christians teach that this will happen before he unleashes plagues and disasters known as The Great Tribulation.
 This presumption is part of a style of interpreting Revelation that’s called dispensationalism, an approach widely disregarded among Bible scholars.
 Dispensationalists divide history, the present, and the future into categories that they say helps them make sense of otherwise obscure Bible sayings.
 In this verse, John is quoting Jesus saying that some kind of testing (not necessarily The Great Tribulation) is coming and that only the church at Philly (not all Christians) will get to skip it.
 And “skip it” or “spared from it” doesn’t necessarily involve a Rapture that airlifts all believers off the planet and into heaven.
 Dispensationalists usually teach that people should read Revelation’s descriptions literally and not as images loaded with metaphor.
 They teach that there will be a Great Tribulation of wars and plagues, but that Jesus will Rapture the church away before that happens.
 They look for supporting clues as they read Revelation and other books of prophecy.
 Revelation 3:10 is one such verse.

 More literally “The Amen, the faithful and true Witness, and the Beginning of God’s creation.”
 “Amen” may point back to Isaiah 65:16 and its reference to the God of Truth/Amen.
 “Faithful and true” also describes the rider on the white horse (Revelation 19:11).
 The word “beginning” can mean Jesus existed before Creation, or he ruled it, or he started the work of Creation.
 It could also refer to something Paul wrote about Jesus to the neighboring church at Colossae: “When it comes to everything in Creation, he comes first” (Colossians 1:15).